From NCPR Blogs:

 by Martha Foley

-May 13, 2002 — The National Arts Centre's English Theatre is closing out its season with the Canadian premiere of Tom Stoppard's latest play, Indian Ink.
-Resident theatre critic Connie Meng was at the opening night performance and has this review.
+Oct 23, 2002 — The National Arts Centre's Main Stage season has opened with the new play Mary's Wedding.
+Resident theatre critic Connie Meng was in Ottawa for the second performance and has this review.
+Mary's Wedding runs through November 2.
 Go to full article